johnantonn/ai-refs/README.md

-# Recommendations for Artificial Intelligence
+# Recommended reads for Artificial Intelligence
 A list of acclaimed books, publications and articles that I found influencial during my AI studies.

 ## Books